Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends

+In Figure~\ref{fig:definition}, we give an example of two planar graphs on the same vertex set that admit a \racsim drawing with at most one bend per edge and a \racsefe drawing with at most two bends per edge.

-Argyriou et al.~\cite{abks-grsdg-JGAA13} introduced and studied the geometric version of \racsim drawing.
-In particular, they proved that it is always possible to construct a geometric \racsim drawing of a cycle and a matching in quadratic area, while there exist a wheel and a cycle which do not admit a geometric \racsim drawing.
-The problem that we study was left as an open problem.
+Argyriou et al.~\cite{abks-grsdg-JGAA13} introduced and studied the geometric version of the \racsim drawing problem.
+In particular, they proved that any pair of a cycle and a matching admits a geometric \racsim drawing on an integer grid of quadratic size, while there exist a wheel and a cycle that do not admit a geometric \racsim drawing.
+The problem that we study in this paper was left as an open problem.

-\paragraph{Our contribution.} First, we look at the most general version of the problem: Two planar graphs.
-(In a simultaneous drawing, certainly both graphs must---individually---be planar.)
-We give a linear-time algorithm for this case, which produces a drawing in quadratic area with at most six bends per edge.
-For 2-page book embeddable graphs and outerplanar graphs, we give algorithms that guarantee four and three bends respectively..
-Then we turn our attention to graph classes that are more restricted, but for which we can give algorithms that use very few bends.
-See Table~\ref{table:res} for a full list of results.
-The main approach in these algorithm is to find linear orders on the vertices of the two graphs and then to compute coordinates for the vertices based on these orders.
-(See for example also Kaufmann and Wiese~\cite{kw-evpfb-JGAA02}.)
+Closely related to the \racsim drawing problem is the problem of simultaneously drawing a (primal) embedded graph and its dual, so that the primal-dual edge crossings form right angles.
+Brightwell and Scheinermann~\cite{bs-rpg-93} proved that this is always possible if the input graph is triconnected planar.
+Erten and Kobourov~\cite{ek-sepgd-05} presented an $O(n)$-time algorithm that computes a simultaneous drawing of a triconnected planar graph and its dual on an integer grid of size $O(n)\times O(n)$, where $n$ is the total number of vertices in the graph and its dual; their drawings, however, can have non-right angle crossings.